Secure SDLC: The Best Advice for Securing Your Code and Application Data in 2022 and Beyond

 DevSecOps isn’t just about writing code, it’s about continuous improvement.

-While it might not provide near term security solutions to all of your immediate needs, it can provide preventative solutions and approaches to issues that will pop up in the future.
+While it might not provide near term security solutions to all your immediate needs, DevSecOps can provide preventative solutions and approaches to issues that will pop up in the future.
+Without such a forward-looking approach, you may end up with more security issues than you bargained for down the road.

 Developers should build their own DevOps security tools, and not rely upon 3rd party tools.